-- 38. In developing suitable plans for mitigating environmental, health, and safety risks associated with all plantation crops, the hierarchy of controls26 should be followed as a means to limit workplace risk.
-Occupational health and safety (OHS) issues associated with plantation crop production include the following:
+38. In developing suitable plans for mitigating environmental, health, and safety risks associated with all annual crops, the hierarchy of controls26 should be followed as a means to limit workplace risk.
+Occupational health and safety (OHS) issues associated with annual crop production include the following:

 - Physical hazards

 - Operational and workplace hazards

-- Machinery and vehicles
+- o Machinery and vehicles

 - Confined and restricted space entry

+- o Exposure to organic dust

 - Risk of fire and explosion

+- o Combustible dust and silo safety

-- Biological Hazards
+- Biological hazards

-- · Chemical hazards
+- Chemical hazards